12 Best Practices for Monitoring Azure Environments in LogicMonitor Envision

 Dashboard only

 Implement dynamic thresholds: Take advantage of LM Envision’s AIOps to establish baselines that understand normal patterns.
-This catches issues that static thresholds miss.
+This catches bottlenecks that static thresholds miss.

 Configure escalation chains: Set up automatic alert escalation based on how long issues remain unacknowledged or unresolved.
+This is a core principle in Azure monitoring best practices to avoid alert fatigue and reduce MTTR.
 Critical problems shouldn’t sit in someone’s inbox.
+Configure action groups in LM Envision to route alerts through the appropriate teams and systems—email, integrations, or ticketing.

 Implement comprehensive tagging strategies: Configure LM Envision to monitor Azure resources with these tags: